timonrieger/100-days-of-python/README.md

 guidance than I was getting while "self-learning".
 While taking part in this course, I have been taking notes and what-not and attempting all of the course projects to the best of my abilities.
-I'll be using this repo as a way for myself to access them as, if and when I need them.
+I'll use this repo as a way for myself to access them when I need them.
 100 projects in 100 days.
-All the personal projects for Great professor and great course, really recommend it:
+I highly recommend this course:
 [100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code).

 ![wallpaper](wallpaper.png)